Bollegala/bollegala.github.io/pages/pages-root-folder/index.md

           I lead the <a href="https://www.liverpool.ac.uk/computer-science/research/artificial-intelligence/dmml/">Data Mining and Machine Learning (DMML) Research Group </a> and the <a href="https://sites.google.com/site/nlpliverpool/">Natural Language Processing Group</a>.

-          I am also a member of the <a href="http://www.liv.ac.uk/risk-and-uncertainty/">Institute for Risk and Uncertainty</a> of the University of Liverpool, and <a href="http://bigdata.nii.ac.jp/wp/english/">Global Research Center for Big Data Mathematics National Institute of Informatics (NII)</a>, and an associate member of the Engineering and Physical Science Research Council's (EPSRC) <a href="https://www.epsrc.ac.uk/funding/assessmentprocess/college/">Peer Review College</a>.
+          I am also a member of the <a href="http://www.liv.ac.uk/risk-and-uncertainty/">Institute for Risk and Uncertainty</a> of the University of Liverpool, and <a href="http://bigdata.nii.ac.jp/wp/english/">Global Research Center for Big Data Mathematics National Institute of Informatics (NII)</a>, and a full-member of the Engineering and Physical Science Research Council's (EPSRC) <a href="https://www.epsrc.ac.uk/funding/assessmentprocess/college/">Peer Review College</a>.
           I hold visiting fellowships at <a href="http://www.sussex.ac.uk/informatics/">School of Informatics at University of Sussex</a> and <a href="http://www.nii.ac.jp/en/">National Institute of Informatics</a>.
-          I also senior fellow at <a href="https://cookpad.com/">Cookpad</a> and scientific advisor to <a href="https://www.lexsnap.com/">LexSnap</a>.
+          I am an <a href="https://www.amazon.jobs/en/landing_pages/scholars">Amazon Scholar</a> and a senior fellow at <a href="https://cookpad.com/">Cookpad</a>.
           <br/> <br/>

         My research interests are Artificial Intelligence, Natural Language Processing and Machine Learning.